qmacro/managed-associations-in-cap/flow.md

 ### Notes

-EDMX: There are no further changes to the details of the `Authors` `EntitySet`, it is as it was before we added the `on` condition:
+EDMX: The warnings have now gone.
+There are no further changes to the details of the `Authors` `EntitySet`, it is as it was before we added the `on` condition:

 ```xml
 <EntityContainer Name="EntityContainer">